iokiwi/hack-and-learn/instructions/kali-enable-eth0.md

 So our IP address should be the IP address shown on the bottom line E.g. `10.0.2.15`

-We can confirm by using `ipconfig` to check the IP address assigned to `eth0`
+We can confirm by using `ifconfig` to check the IP address assigned to `eth0`

 ```
 root@kali:~# ifconfig eth0